Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 - Maritime (marine band) SWR ranged from 1 to 1.7: 1

-Why Are BaoFeng Portable 2-way Radios Popular?
+Why Are Baofeng Portable 2-way Radios Popular?

-Why do preparedness-minded people purchase 2-way handheld VHF/UHF radios like the BaoFeng UV-5R or BF-F8HP?
+Why do preparedness-minded people purchase 2-way handheld VHF/UHF radios like the Baofeng UV-5R or BF-F8HP?

 Excellent features and technical capabilities versus price.

 Portable 2-way HT handheld radios will enable a local community to communicate with each other (for example).
-This will also provide serious advantages for local security.
+This will also provide serious advantages for regional security.
 Similarly, 2-way radio communications will enhance one’s personal / home security.

 I recommend the following model choice (if you’re going with Baofeng).
 It’s a step up from the original UV-5R.
 And newly purchased radios can (apparently) still transmit on FRS/GMRS/MURS/Marine bands (see update below).